Donald L. Gill's specialty is what makes people twitch.

-But get him talking or writing about the landfill that's a couple miles from his home, about the government's broken promises and about the threat of contaminated drinking water, Dr. Gill sounds more like Nathan Hale.
+But get him talking or writing about the landfill that's a couple of miles from his home, about the government's broken promises and about the threat of contaminated drinking water, and Dr. Gill sounds more like Nathan Hale.

-A letter Dr. Gill wrote to The Sun a year ago was a blistering salvo against County Council members Paul Farragut, Darrel Drown and Shane Pendergrass for approving money to study the expansion of Alpha Ridge Landfill "at the very time Alpha Ridge is shaping up to become the worst toxic waste disaster in Maryland's history.
+A letter Dr. Gill wrote to The Sun a year ago was a blistering salvo against Howard County Council members Paul Farragut, Darrel Drown and Shane Pendergrass for approving money to study the expansion of Alpha Ridge Landfill "at the very time Alpha Ridge is shaping up to become the worst toxic waste disaster in Maryland's history.

 "Howard countians, rise up and tell these so-called representatives we're mad as hell and we're not going to take it anymore!
 We're sick and tired of mindless avoidance policies on an issue that's going to destroy our county.
 No more landfills, anywhere in the county.
 We can do a lot better.
 And we can do a lot better than Drown, Farragut and Pendergrass," Dr. Gill wrote.

-Mr. Muller, Dr. Gill's partner in the landfill fight, says Dr. Gill's strident tone counters his more measured approach.
+Mr. Muller, Dr. Gill's partner in the landfill fight, says Dr. Gill's strident tone counters his own more measured approach.

 "He appeals to people's emotions," says Mr. Muller.
 "I think I try to appeal to people's reasoning, which may not be the best way to go."